Piper Archer III

 - 180 HP Engine

-The fuel-injected Lycoming IO-360 delivers smooth and reliable performance.
+Carbureted Lycoming O-360 delivers smooth and reliable performance.

 - 50 Gal.
 Fuel

-Combined with a fuel burn at cruse of around 8 GPH, easily reach many popular destinations without the need for a fuel stop.
+Combined with a fuel burn at cruise of around 8 GPH, easily reach many popular destinations without the need for a fuel stop.

 - 837.31 lb Useful Load

-Full fuel and room for the family along with reasonable baggage for your next adventure.
+Full fuel and room for two little ones to join along with bags for your next adventure.

 FLIGHT DECK